 Every Bostonian knows just how much the mercury can rise when summer finally arrives.
 Feeling the heat from all that city concrete?
 Sounds like it’s time for a swimming hole adventure.

-Tucked away not far from Boston you’ll find the Reservoir Beach, a hidden gem of local freshwater swimming.
-If you’re feeling adventurous, strap your towel to your bike and hit the Minuteman Bikeway, which swings very close to The Res (as locals call it.)
-There’s a small daily fee to swim at the beach or you can buy a season pass if you want to visit on the regular.
+Reservoir Beach is a beautiful, tree-lined swimming spot with a beach concession stand and a handful of nearby trails.
+Before you take a dip, tie your towel to your bike and hit the Minuteman Bikeway, which passes very close to The Res.
+Heads up: There’s a small daily fee to swim, but you can also buy a season pass if you want to visit on the regular.

-If you’ve ever been to Crane Beach on the North Shore, you’ve likely passed by the Ipswich River, which connects to the ocean nearby.
-The river then winds its way through Ipswich and many other nearby towns.
-Lucky for us, we can swim in the flowing waters at various spots — we’re all about taking a dip at Thunder Bridge in Middleton.
+If you’ve ever been to Crane Beach on the North Shore, you’ve likely passed by the Ipswich River.
+Next time, stop for a swim.
+The river winds through Ipswich and a few nearby towns, so there are multiple places where you can jump in.
+Our recommendation?
+Take a dip at Thunder Bridge in Middleton.